Author: Ian Bush

 If you ever hear your strings creaking, it just means the string is getting caught a little in the nut.

 Grab a pencil; rub the pencil graphite in the slot, notice the led begin to flake off into the nut slot. wipe away excess.
-If you prefer to use what professionals use try Big Bends Nut Sauce for the best results.

 This process will make your guitar tune a lot easier.